jacques/docs.npmjs.com/content/getting-started/using-a-package.json.md

 ### The `--yes` init flag

-The extended CLI Q&A experience is not for everyone, and often if you are comfortable with using a `package.json` you'd like a more expedited experience.
+The extended CLI Q&A experience is not for everyone, and if you are comfortable with using a `package.json` you'd like a more expedited experience.